AltcoinCoop/vcoin-project.github.io/_posts/2015-06-18-a-brief-report-on-progress-00.md

 ---
 layout: post
-title: A brief report on progess
+title: A brief report on progress
 date: 2015-06-18T16:33:58+01:00
 modified:
 excerpt: The upgrade to Core 0.11 is now available for testing on testnet.